AkaniX3/Memoir-Lab/source/_posts/BtSCTF-2025-writeup.md

     - "CTF"
 ---

-This is my writeup for Break the Syntax 2025 ! i got almost all the forensics challs, except for the last one (cmon i was so close 😭)
+This is my writeup for Break the Syntax 2025 !
+I got almost all the forensics challs, except for the last one (cmon i was so close 😭)

-It was overall very stego oriented and guessy challs, but i had fun epxloring new type of challs.
+It was overall very stego oriented and guessy challs, but I had fun exploring new type of stuff.

 ## Forensics